turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 #### Sound
 An audio file.
 Can be instanced several times via SoundInstance.
 - [constructor]Sound()  -- creates an empty sound.
 Use the audio device to load sounds from files
+- [constructor]Sound(string name)  -- loads a sound from a file
 - IsValid() : bool -- returns whether the sound was created successfully

 #### SoundInstance
 An audio file instance that can be played.
 Note: after modifying parameters of the SoundInstance, the SoundInstance will need to be recreated from a specified sound
 - [constructor]SoundInstance()  -- creates an empty soundinstance.
 Use the audio device to clone sounds
+- [constructor]SoundInstance(Sound sound, opt float begin,length)  -- creates a soundinstance from a sound
 - SetSubmixType(int submixtype)  -- set a submix type group (default is SUBMIX_TYPE_SOUNDEFFECT)
 - SetBegin(float seconds) -- beginning of the playback in seconds, relative to the Sound it will be created from (0 = from beginning)
 - SetLength(float seconds) -- length in seconds (0 = until end)